rmhdev/rmhdev.github.com/_posts/2018-08-30-mandelbrot-cli.md

 | *B*: | `-2.5 + 1.0i`   | `0.00` | `2.69` |        |        |        |        |
 | *C*: | `-0.75 + 0.75i` | `0.00` | `1.06` | `0.84` | `1.35` | `2.37` |        |

-For some complex numbers (like *A*) the absolute value is never greater than 2.
+For some complex numbers (like *A*) its absolute value never gets bigger than 2.
 But in other cases, like *B* and *C*, the continuous iteration makes them diverge at some point.
 Depending of the iteration, the complex number is part of the set or not.
 This is why defining a correct **threshold** is so important.